HistoricBridges.org Menu:

 Replacement Structure: A Wired Slab of Concrete

 Maybe when they were new, and there were only a few in the country these cable-stayed bridges might have been interesting.
 But now there are so many of them they are not unique.
-And regardless of whether or not someone might think the cables or towers might be interesting, nobody can deny that the entire deck and supporting deck stringers as well as the substructure are no more than the typical ugly prestressed concrete bridges that plague so many smaller rivers and crossings in this country today.
+And regardless of whether or not someone might think the cables or towers might be visually interesting, nobody can deny that the entire deck and supporting deck stringers as well as the substructure are no more than the typical ugly prestressed concrete bridges that plague so many smaller rivers and crossings in this country today.
 Drawing and renderings from the design plans are shown below.

 Finally, the below rendering is the draft of the interpretive signage that is intended to fill the void left behind by the pointless demolition of the landmark historic bridge.
 The sign conveniently omits the fact that the construction of the new bridge did not require the demolition of the historic bridge.